gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Unbreakable Block Breaking Guide.md

 **Infdev 20100625-2**
 - Placing Doors one block under a block will cause the upper half to break the block up above it making it possible for bedrock removal

+**Alpha 1.2.6**
+- Lava Lakes are able to cut through bedrock if spawned at the bottom of the world